 - 4 tablespoons truffle oil

-- freshly grated (truffled or plain) pecorino, to taste *see note for vegan sub
+- freshly grated pecorino to taste *see note for vegan sub, truffled or plain

 - Heat oil in a medium saucepan over medium heat until bubbling.
 Add onion and sliced fennel bulb.
 Season with salt and pepper and stir-fry until translucent.
 Add mushrooms and cook for a further 2 minutes, stirring.